lradaelli85/tc-QOS/README.md

 The aim of this script is to guarantee (bandwidth can't go below this value) , limit (maximum bandwidth usable) and prioritize certain kind of traffic.

-It has been designed to share the same internet link between different sources.
+It is designed to share the same internet link between different sources using three different kind of classes.

-This is done by using classes.

 *download/upload/guaranteed/limit/applications values present in qos.cfg have been used only as reference*

-This script has been designed to use three different kind of classes:

 #### - Bulk traffic